Generating Gottesman-Kitaev-Preskill qubit using a cross-Kerr interaction between a squeezed light and Fock states in optics: Proposed method

 In step 5, the ancilla Fock state is measured by the homodyne detector in the $q$ quadrature, and the squeezed light is disentangled with the ancilla Fock state.
 The output state after the measurement of the ancilla Fock state depends on the measurement outcome $x$.
 Although the output state is closest to the target state $\ket {\widetilde{0}}_m $ in Eq.~(\ref{gkpfinite0}) when $x=0$, the probability of obtaining $x=0$ gets close to zero.
 Thus, we implement the conditional measurement using the upper bound of the measurement outcome $v_{\rm up}$, where the generation succeeds when $|x|\leq v_{\rm up}$ so that the fidelity between the generated state and the target GKP qubit becomes a sufficient quality for FTQC.

-In this step, when the homodyne measurement succeeds, we implement the displacement operation, $D_{2}$, the squeezed light by $-\beta-\delta$ in the $p$ quadrature, as shown in Fig.~\ref{fig2}(b)(v).
-Otherwise, the GKP qubi generation fails.
+In this step, when the homodyne measurement succeeds, we implement the displacement operation, $D_{2}$, on the squeezed light by $-\beta- m\delta/2$ in the $p$ quadrature, as shown in Fig.~\ref{fig2}(b)(v) for $m=2$.
+Otherwise, the GKP qubit generation fails (when $|x|> v_{\rm up}$).
 Assuming the measurement outcome $x$, the generated state can be described by